 The offices of the Parish Council are based in The Old Fire Station and the Vestry Hall situated in the centre of Cranbrook at the top of Stone Street adjacent to St Dunstan’s Church steps.
 Details of the 15 elected Parish Councillors, 4 of whom represent Sissinghurst, are displayed on the wall outside and notices of community events and activities are regularly updated in the roundel on the pavement opposite the doors.
 The Old Fire Station has been stylishly converted to create the Weald Information Centre, housing the Parish Council and officers from Tunbridge Wells Borough Council.
 A meeting room named after a local hero, Addison VC, provides a useful venue for parishioners to access advice and information.

-Coral Kirkaldie, the Parish Clerk, and Lori Ham, her Deputy, oversee the day-to-day business of providing the services and co-ordinating the needs of the community.
+Lori Ham, the Parish Clerk, and Laura Larkin, her Deputy, oversee the day-to-day business of providing the services and co-ordinating the needs of the community.
 All the activities of the Parish Council are reported in quarterly newsletters available free from the Weald Information Centre.

 The responsibilities of the Parish Council are many and varied and include the management and maintenance of the Churchyard, the burial grounds at Golford and Sissinghurst, the War Memorial, recreation grounds, allotments, litter bins, public seats, street lighting and Vestry Hall.